SendiAp/Remaining/README.md

-## I was in an 80's band called the prevention.
-We were better than the cure.
+## What did the hat say to the scarf?
+## You can hang around.
+I'll just go on ahead.